enochkjin/atmosphericcube/README.md

 # atmosphericcube
-Weather station with reactive LEDs powered by BME680.
+Weather station with reactive LEDs powered by ESP32 microcontrollers.
 This is a personal project of mine with the intentions of exploring communication protocols and IoT.
 The weather station as a whole is made up of a transmitter MCU and a receiver MCU that communicate through SPI protocol.
 The LEDs are a visually stimulating way of displaying atmospheric data, which allows for a fun and engaging way of visualizing weather data in real time.
 A PCB was designed for the receiver to allow for an independent battery connection rather than being plugged into a USB source.

 ## Tech Stack
 - C/C++